-The results of our tests indicated that, in all significant respects, the District has properly accounted for the expenditures held in the General Obligation Bond Construction Funds (Measure E) and that such expenditures were made for authorized Bond projects.
-Further, it was noted that funds held in the General Obligation Bond Construction Fund (Measure E), and expended by the District, were used for salaries only to the extent they perform administrative oversight work on construction projects as allowable per Opinion 04-110 issued on November 9, 2004 by the State of California Attorney General.
+The results of our tests indicated that, in all material respects, Contra Costa Community College District has properly accounted for the expenditures held in the General Obligation Bond Construction Funds (Measure E) and that such expenditures were made for authorized Bond projects.
+Further, it was noted that funds held in the General Obligation Bond Construction Fund (Measure E) and expended by the District were used for salaries only to the extent they perform administrative oversight work on construction projects as allowable per Opinion 04-110 issued on November 9, 2004 by the State of California Attorney General.